Pythrix/FOODCOP/README.md

 "Scripts" folder contains two main files, "__FIPFunc.py__" and "__FIPRun.py__".
 First file contains all python functions needed by FIP.
 File must not be deleted.
 "FIPRun.py" allows to launch the parser.

-To start parsing a set of ingredient lists simply launch on your favorite IDE or terminal the "FIPRun.py" file.
+To start parsing a set of ingredient lists simply launch from your favorite IDE, or from terminal, the "FIPRun.py" file.

 ### Script Description

+[ to be populated ]

 ## Improvements Planification

++ Automatic recognition of input data
++ Structured Log File
++ MultiThreading
++ Benchmark on other FoodDB